 Grass eating is a normal behaviour for dogs and it’s not a concern unless they’re doing it excessively.
 If they start ingesting a lot and don’t seem okay in themselves or are repeatedly eating grass and vomiting over a period of a few hours, it’s time to contact your vet.

 If your dog likes to graze in your garden, make sure that it’s not sprayed with pesticides or any chemicals that could be harmful to your dog.
-And, be on the lookout for poisonous plants too.
+And, be on the lookout for plants that are poisonous to dogs too.
 It’s not unusual for dogs that love to munch on vegetation to sample other plants, some of which may be hazardous.
 Be careful with lawn cuttings too – as some toxic plants become more so when cut.

-If you are still concerned about your dog eating grass, we would recommend that you discuss it with your vet, just in case.
+If you are still concerned about your dog eating grass or soil, we would recommend that you discuss it with your vet, just in case.
 They’ll be happy to check your dog over for peace of mind, so you can carry on enjoying each other’s company with no worries.